-Deliberately going prone, or standing up from prone or another position, is considered a Shuffle.
+To deliberately go prone, or to stand up from prone or another position, is considered a Shuffle.

-Once a creature has taken a Movement Action, they can perform other Actions during their movement.
-The creature may pause their movement to perform the additional Actions, or may perform them while still in motion.
+Once a creature has taken a Movement action, they can perform any number of additional actions during the movement.
+The creature may also pause their movement to perform the additional action, or perform it while in motion.